NVIDIA-AI-IOT/jetson-generative-ai-playground/docs/research.md

 	    * Open Q&A
 -->

-The agenda will be posted beforehand.
-Post to the forum to add agenda items.
+The agenda will be listed here beforehand - post to the forum to add agenda items.
 The meetings will be recorded so anyone unable to attend live can watch them after.

 ## Past Meetings